 - Breach of contract

-The number one reason for lawsuits over online reviews is that the review is simply not true.
-Online reviewers should carefully choose their language when writing reviews.
+The number one reason for lawsuits over online reviews is that the review is simply untrue.
+While you have every right to express your opinion, it's necessary to carefully choose your language when writing reviews online to avoid what may be considered falsehoods.

-When writing a review online, consider the following:
+When writing an online review, should consider the following:

 - What did you really experience?